PacoReinaCampo/PU-RISCV/doc/isa/markdown/instructions/opcodes-structured.md

-## Opcode Encoding Structured Information
+## OPCODE ENCODING STRUCTURED INFORMATION

 Format of a line in the table: